Sentinel-5P/data-on-s3/DocsForAws/Sentinel5P_Description.md

 * **YYYYMMDDTHHMMSS (15 characters):** End of acquisition time (note T is a fixed character).
 * **Orbit (5 characters):** Orbit Number.
 * **NN (2 characters):** Collection number.
-* **MMmmpp (5 characters):** Processor number, with “MM” teh major version number, “mm” the minor version number and “pp” as the patch level.
+* **MMmmpp (5 characters):** Processor number, with “MM” the major version number, “mm” the minor version number and “pp” as the patch level.
 * **YYYYMMDDTHHMMSS (15 characters):** the data processing time (note T is a fixed character).
 * **NC (2 characters):** the file name extension.
 File formats are netCDF-4 there the extension will be “nc”